TITLE I - Name, registered office, purpose, duration

-Associated members have to apply to the board.
-The application is accepted when approved by a majority of the board
+Associate members have to apply to the board.
+The application is accepted when approved by a majority of the board.

 Membership of the association lasts as long as the member fulfills the criteria of membership as mentioned in Art.
 6 and pays the membership fee as mentioned in article 10.